Qyoom/qyoom.github.io/_posts/2016-01-28-coen-population-drift-2.md

 ####Early days of a project in progress

 I must also confess that the current implementation shown here is still rough around the edges.
 I am yet a newbie with D3js and am learning the details of using this powerful and elegant visualization library.
-When I do get it smoothed out I think the literal figurative nature of the visualization can provide an interesting experience of the dynamic complexity of an evolving process.
+When I do get it smoothed out I think the figurative nature of the visualization can provide an interesting experience of the dynamic complexity of an evolving process.
 However it is not easy to see the shape or direction of the drift, at least not without spending several minutes closely watching.
 It will eventually converge to one or the other color.
 I know because I've watched it a few times.
 It's a little like watching snow on an old style TV screen if you are old enough to remember that.

 I want to compare more examples of this contrast between abstract and literal representations of phenomena as this project progresses.
 This will naturally involve some consideration of motive, intent, and effect of what is being studied or observed.
 I will have more observations and discoveries to share in upcoming posts.